-Coast to Coast Climate Challenge - the 24 subprojects
+Coast to Coast Climate Challenge Layman's report

-Published in September 2022 The leadpartner is Central Denmark Region.
-Tekst and research: wulfsberg.dk Layout: ph7 kommunikation
+Published December 2022 Text and research: wulfsberg.dk Layout: ph7 kommunikation ph7.dk

-The project Coast to Coast Climate Challenge is supported by EU's LIFE program with 7 million \in .
-The project's total budget is 12 million \in .
+The Coast to Coast Climate Challenge project is supported by the EU LIFE programme with €7 million.

+The total project budget is €12 million.

 The content of the layman's report reflects the views of the partnership.

-CINEA, The European Climate, Infrastructure and Environment Executive Agency and The European Commission is not responsible for any use that may be made of the information it contains.
+CINEA, the European Climate, Infrastructure and Environment Executive Agency and the European Commission are not responsible for the content of the text.